-Natural Resources Wales (NRW) is planning work to make sure Wales’ largest natural lake, Llyn Tegid in Bala, remains safe in the long-term
+Natural Resources Wales (NRW) is undertaking major works throughout 2022 to make sure Wales’ largest natural lake, Llyn Tegid in Bala, remains safe in the long-term.

-The work will involve strengthening the embankments and improving the lakeshore wave protection.
+The works are underway and involve the strengthening of embankments and replacing the entire length of lakeshore rock protection.
 This is part of our work to regulate Llyn Tegid under the Reservoirs Act 1975 and is part of a wider ongoing programme of reservoir safety work across Wales.
-The proposals are now being developed in detail and we intend to submit a Full Planning Application early in the new year.